DRUG INTERACTIONS

 2. Check the severity level.
 Severe interactions need immediate attention.
 Moderate ones may be manageable with monitoring.

 3. Contact your doctor or pharmacist.
 Share the specific interaction details.
-They can adjust dosages, suggest alternatives, or confirm that the combination is safe in your case.
+They can adjust doses, suggest alternatives, or confirm that the combination is safe in your case.

 4. Never stop a prescribed medicine on your own without consulting a healthcare professional.